 Luckily, several of the chiropractors that I saw over time did additional therapies that I do think offered some help in relief and recovery.

 What therapies for your bulging neck worked?

-When I consistently leveraged “traction” I noticed significant improvements in my day to day mobility and recover from the bulging disc.
+When I consistently leveraged “traction” I noticed significant improvements in my day-to-day mobility and recovery from the bulging disc.
 Traction is a form of rolling your spine.
 You can do this with a foam roller or machines that some chiropractors have that do this automatically.
 Both forms seemed equally effective.